 It goes without saying that one of the most important first purchases for every guitar player is a tuner — that bears no further explanation!
-We’ve put together a list of some of the most popular options to help narrow your choice.
+We’ve put together a list of 10 of the most popular options to help narrow your choice.

 How Do Guitar Tuners Work?